-All the photography/images on this website, unless otherwise noted (scroll toward bottom), is property of mypsalm119.com and myself: owner, author, photographer.
+All the photographic images on this website, unless otherwise noted (scroll toward bottom), are property of http://www.ReadPsalm119.com.
 It is my joy to share these with you.
-If you’d like for others to see the photograph (via social media, etc.), please link to the website’s page where the photograph is featured.
+If you’d like for others to see the photograph (via social media, etc.), please link visibly to the website’s page where the photograph is featured.
 Please leave a comment and I will get back with you if you have questions.

 NOTES ABOUT THE PHOTOGRAPHS: